SugarmanZhu/RSS_Vercel/README.md

 Open a browser and navigate to the URL [https://rss.zhuxiaotan.xyz](https://rss.zhuxiaotan.xyz) to view the RSS page.

+Note: I now own the domain [zhuxiaotan.com](https://zhuxiaotan.com) and you can view the page at [https://rss.zhuxiaotan.com](https://rss.zhuxiaotan.com).

 ### Parameter

 A parameter may be added to the URL to specify the number of feeds to display.